Ruto Now Says Jubilee Purge Is Over, Asks Allies Not To Harbor Grudge -

 — William Samoei Ruto, PhD (@WilliamsRuto) July 16, 2020

-The Jubilee purge that began at the Senate in May was viewed by pundits as a move by President Uhuru Kenyatta to clip his deputy’s wings.
+The Jubilee purge that began in the Senate in May was viewed by pundits as a move by President Uhuru Kenyatta to clip his deputy’s wings.

 Read: Ruto Allied MPs Relegated To Less Influential Committees To Tame Influence Ahead Of BBI Constitutional Reforms

-In the senate, Elgeyo Marakwet’s Kipchumba Murkomen, Susan Kihika of Nakuru and Thara Nithi’s Kithure Kindiki were ousted as majority leader, majority whip and deputy speaker, respectively.
+In the Senate, Elgeyo Marakwet’s Kipchumba Murkomen, Susan Kihika of Nakuru and Thara Nithi’s Kithure Kindiki were ousted as majority leader, majority whip and deputy speaker, respectively.

-The purge extended to the National Assembly where Ruto footsoldiers were demoted to less influential committees in what political analysts term as a calculated move to tame the influence of the perceived anti-Building Bridges Initiative (BBI) MPs ahead of much anticipated constitutional reforms.
+The purge extended to the National Assembly where Ruto footsoldiers were demoted to less influential committees in what political analysts term as a calculated move to tame the influence of the perceived anti-Building Bridges Initiative (BBI) MPs ahead of much anticipated constitutional reforms led by Uhuru and his handshake partner Raila Odinga.

 In the new changes, vocal Ruto man Kimani Ichungwa was placed in the Members Service and Facilities Committee, previously known as the Catering Committee.